eventnetusa/eventnet/src/_vip/summer-sampling.md

   * Liability Insurance
 content_section:
   - text_block_markdown: >-
-      ### As a sampling industry leader, Let EventNetUSA take your brand to
-      millions of consumers at the nation's largest events.
+      As a sampling industry leader, Let EventNetUSA take your brand to millions of consumers at the nation's largest events.
 We deliver your brand messaging and product trial through Guerrilla Sampling, Sponsorship Activations, PR Events & Pop-ups, Mobile Vehicle Tours and more.

-      ### In 2017, over 20 Million people attended top U.S. food & wine
+      In 2017, over 20 Million people attended top U.S. food & wine festivals,
-      festivals, fairs and outdoor music events.

-      ### The way we see it, that’s 20 Million reasons to sample your product
+      fairs and outdoor music events.
+The way we see it, that’s 20 Million reasons to sample your product this summer.
-      this summer.

-      ### &nbsp;

-      ## That’s a lot of napkins!
+      #### That’s a lot of napkins!
     single_image_block:
       single_image_path: /uploads/20170709-084622.jpg
     double_image_block: